kprabhu-soundag/test/README.md

 Make sure you have access to the latest version of the package and go through the installation steps below.
 This only needs to be done once.

+# Pre-requisites
+We need to run Megalodon/Deep-Signal Plant to calculate methylation levels at each cytosine for each individual.
+If focussing on a small part fo the genome, these bed files must be subset using bedtools intersect to focus on specific regions of the genome.

 <div class=".pkgdown-release">